Skip to Main Content

 Figure out your breakeven point

 The breakeven point is when the savings of your refinancing equal or outweigh its costs.
 On this calculator, you’ll see it displayed as years.
-Generally, it only makes sense to refinance if you know you’ll be in the home at least that many years — ideally longer.
+Generally, it only makes sense to refinance if you know you’ll be in the home for at least that many years — ideally longer.

-See more rates: 15 Year Fixed Refinance Rates
+See more rates: 15-Year Fixed Refinance Rates

 How to refinance your mortgage